arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

   based on the documents' index attribute value.

 * to create an index in background, the attribute `inBackground` can be set to `true`.

+### API for querying the responsible shard

+The HTTP API for collections has got an additional route for retrieving the responsible shard for a document at PUT `/_api/collection/<name>/responsibleShard`.

+When calling this route, the request body is supposed to contain the document for which the responsible shard should be determined.
+The response will contain an attribute `shardId` containing the ID of the shard that is responsible for that document.

+It does not matter if the document actually exists or not, as the shard responsibility is determined from the document's attribute values only.

+Please note that this API is only meaningful and available on a cluster coordinator.

 Web interface